Curriculum Master Business Informatics

 Learning Outcomes:

-Students understand the consequences and limitations of choosing a particular machine learning model in the context of statistical learning theory and in relation to the no-free-lunch theorem.
+Alumni understand the consequences and limitations of choosing a particular machine learning model in the context of statistical learning theory and in relation to the no-free-lunch theorem.
 They are able to select appropriately from known algorithms, parameterise them and evaluate them with respect to their complexity.
 During the training process, they can recognise overfitting and underfitting and counteract them with suitable countermeasures.
 They have the knowledge to select suitable machine learning models for different types of data (numerical, texts, images) and tasks (classification, representation learning, object recognition).

 Superior module: